Phrygian Mode

 The Phrygian Scale (or mode) is the third of the modal scales.
 The Phrygian scales are related to the Major scales: E Phrygian corresponds to C Major played from the E note, A Phrygian corresponds to F Major played from the A note and so on (all relations are listed below).
 This scale is often used in Spanish, Latin and flamenco music.
 See also Phrygian Dominant.

 The Phrygian Mode is almost identical to the Aeolian Mode.
 It is easy to see if you, for example, compare A Phrygian (A, Bb, C, D, E, F, G) with A Aeolian (A, B, C, D, E, F, G).
+The b2 (flattened second) degree is the most characteristic note of the Phrygian and should consequently be targeted to bring out the "Phrygian" sound.

 C